 Blood flows in the body and contacts every organ, and it is reasonable to seek biomarkers in blood.
 Cell-free DNA floats in the blood, carrying genetic (mutations) and epigenetic (DNA methylation) information about potential disease.

 This information can be harnessed to detect the disease and to follow its reaction to treatment.
 Unlike tumor tissue, cell-free DNA can be repeatedly tested to collect the most up-to-date data.
+Unfortunately, there is not a lot of cell-free DNA in blood, so testing is a challenge.

 Usually, scientists have an idea about where to look for a biomarker (hypothesis-driven plan).
 This makes the job easier, but what if the hypothesis is wrong?